vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 This is measured by taking the sum of each trader's mark to market gains and losses, both realised and unrealised, and includes funding gains and losses if trades are on a perpetuals market.
 It's also known as the "returns volatility metric".

 ### Market creation rewards
-The market creation reward dispatch metric is designed to incentivise creating markets that attract good trading volume.
+The market creation reward dispatch metric is designed to incentivise creating markets that attract high trading volumes.
 Rewards are awarded to the proposers of any markets that meet a certain total trade value.

 The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" />, as well as the settlement asset's quantum to assess the market's size.